-White mulberry (Morus alba) is small ornamental tree native to China that’s widely cultivated to feed silkworms.
+White mulberry (Morus alba) is a small ornamental tree native to China that’s widely cultivated to feed silkworms.

-It now grows wild throughout the United States and in some areas is considered a pest.
+It now grows wild throughout the United States and, in some areas, is considered a pest.

 Noni fruit (Morinda citrifolia) comes from a small evergreen tree that grows in volcanic soils of the South Pacific.